codiewio/codenire/README.md

 # 🌟Features

-- Multi-Language Support: Run Python, Go, and Node.js code in isolated Docker containers.
+- Multi-Language Support: Run Python, Go, PHP and Node.js or your built code with others configurations and versions what you can think, in isolated Docker containers.
 - Multi-Files Support: Run code that consists of multiple files
 - Easy extensible: You can create your own build to run code via API or by loading a folder with configurations at startup.
 - (in working) Dependency Management: Automatic handling of project dependencies (pip, go mod, npm)